DISA STIG for SUSE Linux Enterprise 15

 Ensure All Files Are Owned by a Group

 If any file is not group-owned by a group present in /etc/group, the cause of the lack of group-ownership must be investigated.
-Following this, tho...Rule Medium Severity -
+Following this, those files should be deleted or assigned to an appro...Rule Medium Severity -

 Ensure All Files Are Owned by a User

 If any files are not owned by a user, then the cause of their lack of ownership should be investigated.
-Following this, the files should be deleted...Rule Medium Severity -
+Following this, the files should be deleted or assigned to an appropriate user.
+Locate the m...Rule Medium Severity -

 Verify permissions of log files

-Any operating system providing too much information in error messages risks compromising the data and security of the structure, and content of err...Rule Medium Severity -
+Any operating system providing too much information in error messages risks compromising the data and security of the structure, and content of error messages needs to be carefully considered by th...Rule Medium Severity -

 Verify File Permissions Within Some Important Directories

-Some directories contain files whose confidentiality or integrity is notably important and may also be susceptible to misconfiguration over time, p...Group -
+Some directories contain files whose confidentiality or integrity is notably important and may also be susceptible to misconfiguration over time, particularly if unpackaged software is installed.
+A...Group -

 Verify that Shared Library Directories Have Root Group Ownership